10 Weird Looking Snakes Across The Globe

 © Wikimedia Commons User: Alex Telford – CC BY-SA 3.0

-Being isolated and cut off has turned Madagascar into a red hot pressure cooker of weird evolutionary spirals.
-There’s no better example of this than the 100cm Malagasy leaf snake.
-This snake lives in forests, and looks weirder than all the snakes of western Europe combined.
-While rattlesnakes grew rattles and pythons learnt to constrict, Langaha madagascariensis spent millions of years on Madagascar slowly becoming more and more leaf like.
-This takes the form of a leafy nose appendage whose exact purpose is unknown.
-It could be designed for camouflage, to funnel water off their scales, for hunting, or anything.
-This leafy nose look like it could snap off, but is made from hard scale extensions.
+While rattlesnakes grew rattles and pythons learnt to constrict, Langaha madagascariensis spent millions of years on Madagascar slowly becoming more and more leaf-like.
+This takes the form of a leafy nose appendage, whose exact purpose is unknown to this day.
+It could be designed for camouflage, to funnel water off their scales, for hunting, or for anything.
+This leafy nose looks like it could snap off with the slightest pressure, but is actually made from hard scale extensions.

-Both males and females have this wacky appendage, but with females (pictured above) it’s even more elaborate, while in males, it’s usually pointier.
-Malagasy leaf snakes aren’t born with this leafy appearance, but they only take 36 hours to assume their lifelong shape.
+Both males and females have this wacky appendage, but with females (pictured above), it’s even more elaborate, while in males, it’s usually pointier.
+Malagasy leaf-nosed snakes aren’t born with this leafy appearance, but they only take 36 hours to assume their lifelong shape.
 They’re born from eggs, and the appendage is folded down initially so that they can use an egg tooth to hack their way free.

 6 Brongersma’s worm snake